-Special note for GSAS students: PhD students should register with AEO for all medical and disability-related accommodation requests, including requests related to academics, lab research, and teaching.
+Special note for GSAS students: PhD students should register with DAO for all medical and disability-related accommodation requests, including requests related to academics, lab research, and teaching.
 We acknowledge that disability may impact various areas of the PhD student experience.
-Therefore, once you connect with AEO, we will partner with University Disability Resources and any other campus partners needed to determine and implement reasonable accommodations.
+Therefore, once you connect with DAO, we will partner with University Disability Resources and any other campus partners needed to determine and implement reasonable accommodations.

 Please follow the steps detailed below to request disability or health-related accommodations for academic, residential life, and campus activities: